 Family Juglandaceae - Nut Trees; Walnut, Hickory, Butternut, Pecan

 The Walnut family is a large group of deciduous, aromatic trees.
-There are about 50 species worldwide, 17 in North America, including some of our most important timber and nut producers.
+There are about 50 species worldwide, 17 in North America, including some of our most important timber and nut trees.

 Members of the walnut family have large aromatic leaves.
 The leaves are pinnately compound, or ternate, and usually 20-100 cm long.
 The trees are wind-pollinated, the flowers usually arranged in catkins.
 Hickory nuts (Carya) and Walnuts (Juglans) in the Juglandaceae family grow within an outer husk; these fruits are technically drupes or drupaceous nuts, and thus not true botanical nuts.